Joe-Kerr/nativeDialogGetContents/readme.md

 ## Requirements

-- Currently tested on IE11, FF latest, Chrome latest on Windows.
+- Tested on Edge, IE11, FF latest, Chrome latest on Windows.
+Firefox 57 on Fedora, Firefox 60 on Debian.
+Safari 10 on iOS.
+Android Firefox (v?), Samsung Internet (v?).

 ## Use